sderev/lmterminal/README.md

 ### Switching Models

-Sure, here's a reviewed and slightly enhanced version of your text:

-### Switching Models

 Switching between different models is a breeze with `lmt`.
 Use the `-m` flag followed by the alias of the model you wish to employ.

 ```bash